lokalise/ruby-lokalise-api/docs/additional_info/oauth2.md

 https://app.lokalise.com/oauth2/auth?client_id=12345&scope=read_projects
 ```

-Your customers have to visit this URL and allow access to proceed.
+**Your customers have to visit this URL and allow access to proceed**.
 After allowing access, the customer will be presented with a secret code that has to be used in the following step.

 ## Generating OAuth 2 token